nohttpsno/Cringe-Commands-For-Later/Notes.md

 - impeccable
   > lavish lather
 # music
-  - Strung out (from Altsamoh)
+  - Strung out - (from Altsamoh)
   - Glasshoses - Maribu state
   - Sunglasses - Black Country, new Road.
-  - Ocean Eyes Bellie eilish, Lol.
+  - Ocean Eyes - Bellie eilish, Lol.
-  - Lil Ugky Mane
+  - any -Lil Ugky Mane
   - If only it was wormth - King krule
-  - The City 1975
+  - The City - The 1975
 # Some quoets
  - “Of course,” Aomame said.
 He was right.
 A physical object could only be in one place at one time.
 Einstein proved that.
 Reality was utterly coolheaded and utterly lonely.
  - Aomame resembled an insect skilled at *biological mimicry*.